Jordan, 24, Friend

-As a photographer I’m deeply interested in the experience subjects have during portrait shoots.
-When I guide subjects through the process of making their photo, I seek to create a calm, comfortable environment where they can be at ease in front of the camera.
-Despite my best efforts, subjects often feel a sense of vulnerability during the process.
-No matter the scenario, this power imbalance seems like an almost inescapable part of the experience.
+As a photographer I’m deeply interested in the experience subjects undergo as I take their picture.
+When I guide subjects through the portrait process I seek to create a calm, comfortable environment where they can be at ease in front of the camera.
+Despite my best efforts, subjects often feel vulnerable during the process.
+No matter the scenario, this power imbalance is almost inescapable part of the experience.

 Hillary, 24, Friend, Student